After 18 years of playing in the league, Charles Woodson has obviously lined up against a multitude of wide receivers.

 Check out more of the conversation with Woodson here.

-Take a look back at photos of defensive back Charles Woodson's legendary career with the Silver and Black.
+On this date in 1998, the Raiders selected Michigan defensive back Charles Woodson with the fourth overall pick.
+Take a look back at photos of Woodson's career in the Silver and Black.